-This portion of the Relocation Plan summarizes TJPA's Relocation Assistance Program for the Project 13.
+This portion of the Relocation Plan summarizes TJPA's Relocation Assistance Program for the Project.
 This summary is provided for general information purposes only.
 Should this summary contain any information inconsistent with the laws governing relocation assistance, the applicable laws and corresponding regulations will take precedence.
-TJPA's Relocation Assistance Program must follow federal regulations as cited in the Federal Law (42 U.S.C.
-4061 et seq.) and its regulations (49 CFR Part 24) (the Uniform Act), and applicable State of California Relocation Law and Regulations.
+TJPA's Relocation Assistance Program must follow federal regulations as cited in the Federal Law (the Uniform Act)13 its regulations14, and applicable State of California Relocation Law15 and Regulations16.